 Sony RX100 V versus Fujifilm X-T20

-The Sony Cyber-shot DSC-RX100 V and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in October 2016 and January 2017.
+The Sony Cyber-shot DSC-RX100 V and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in October 2016 and January 2017.
 The RX100 V is a fixed lens compact, while the X-T20 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony RX100 V and the Fujifilm X-T20.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably larger (66 percent) than the Sony RX100 V. In this context, it is worth noting that neither the RX100 V nor the X-T20 are weather-sealed.